 Additional specialized coverage may be built into your business owner’s policy or purchased separately to customize your small business insurance package.

-What are some small business risks, and which type of insurance may cover them?
+What are some small business risks, and which type of business insurance may cover them?

 Selecting small business insurance can be confusing.
 Here are some sample scenarios to point you in the right direction.
 We recommend consulting with a trusted advisor to make sure you get the right types of coverage for your business.